ourchurchtoo/website/src/posts/2020-10-01-a-romans-12-woman.md

 > One of the church’s greatest strengths is being a source of fellowship.
 Like another family.

 “The most healing place for me after I came out, was the [PDX Q center](https://www.pdxqcenter.org/?gclid=CjwKCAjwh7H7BRBBEiwAPXjadt8wrYtTxl8VVBIFcLroTZeNgI6mFGRR7XZw_4HWXjXMaK7gAjkyRRoC-_sQAvD_BwE).
 They had a Queer Bible Study that was so helpful.
 I also went to an MTF (male to female) support group.
 That was my church for that season.
-That is where I met Teresa.”
+That is where I met Judith.”
-Teresa is a trans woman of faith in her 60s who lived near Candice.
+Judith is a trans woman of faith in her 60s who lived near Candice.
-“Teresa truly became my sister.
+“Judith truly became my sister.
 We came out at the same time and really shared the experience.”
 They both attended a conservative non-denominational Church together in Newberg, Oregon for quite some time after transitioning.
-Teresa was a great friend and encouragement to Candice and enabled her to carry on her faith as a trans woman.
+Judith was a great friend and encouragement to Candice and enabled her to carry on her faith as a trans woman.
 But Christians can easily get stuck by focusing on Candice’s disability or her gender.

 “My home church is mostly understanding and constructive of my disability.”
 There are still times people are asked to stand up, or there are activities or questions asked that are not inclusive to people who are in a wheelchair.